LiuYuancheng/Py-Code-Obfuscator/README.md

 ![](doc/img/usageExample.png)

 We also provide the Python-API for user to integrated the encoding and real-rime decoding & execution function into their program.
+Video to show the detail usage : [link](https://youtu.be/2vG-mqkGg_4?si=keG-J5XppWxbxhtY)

 ```
 # Created:     2024/03/21